tiianhk/timbremetrics/README.md

 # the default sample rate is 44100 Hz, you can change it to suit your model
 metric = TimbreMetric(sample_rate=48000)

-# audio length is different, you can pad audio to the max length of one dataset
+# audio lengths are different, you can pad them to the maximum length in one dataset
 metric = TimbreMetric(pad_to_max_duration=True)

 # you can pad or truncate all audio to a fixed duration